 The Venice Commission adopted opinions on the legal framework for the operation of the Ombudsman institution in a number of countries including Armenia, Azerbaijan, Bosnia and Herzegovina, Kazakhstan, Kosovo, Luxembourg, Montenegro, the Republic of Moldova, Serbia and “the former Yugoslav Republic of Macedonia”.
-The Commission also adopted an Opinion were also adopted on the national institution for the protection of human rights in Tunisia and another one on the human rights and equality body of Malta.
+The Commission also adopted an Opinion on the national institution for the protection of human rights in Tunisia and another one on the human rights and equality body of Malta.

 In these opinions, the Commission recommended providing the Ombudsman institution with greater competences, a clear constitutional and legal basis and sound guarantees for its independent, effective and impartial operation, including an immunity regime and appropriate human and financial resources.